-In order to simplify notations, we will not distinguish between objects (instances) and sub-concepts as counter-examples in the sequel.
-In practice, of course this distinction will be tracked, and will be used as additional information for further processing the exploration results.
+In order to simplify notations, we will not distinguish between objects (instances) and sub-concepts as counter-examples in what follows.
+In practice, of course this distinction will be tracked, and will be used as additional information for further processing of the exploration results.

-4.1 Initialization of the Exploration Contexts
+5.1 Initialization of the Exploration Contexts

-In the initialization step, we formalize both the background knowledge (especially the known subsumptions) and the (possibly empty) set of counter-examples in form of formal contexts.
-We assume that the user has already fixed some initial set C of ontology concepts (without necessarily any hierarchy information on it) which he considers important.
+In the initialization step, we formalize both the background knowledge (especially the known subsumptions) and the (possibly empty) set of counterexamples in form of formal contexts.
+We assume that the user has already fixed some initial set C of ontology concepts (without necessarily any hierarchy information on it) which she considers important.
 Further concepts may be added at later iterations of the process.